'It was grating my bones up': B.C. man narrowly survives grizzly attack | CBC News

 Dowler says it was practical skills that got him out of the situation alive, but it was the thought of his wife and two daughters that gave him the will to fight the bear off.

-His wife, Jennifer, thanks the workers at the logging camp for swiftly tending to her husband.
+His wife, Jennifer, thanked the workers at the logging camp for swiftly tending to her husband.

 "He definitely wouldn't be here if it weren't for them.
 And I'm just happy my husband is as stubborn as he is," she said.